-uses bigwig file reader from bx-python to query a region define by chrom and zones.
+uses pyBigWig to query a region define by chrom and zones.
 The output is an array that contains the bigwig value per base pair.
 The summary over bins is done in a later step when coverage_from_array is called.
-This method is more reliable than quering the bins directly from the bigwig, which should be more efficient.
+This method is more reliable than querying the bins directly from the bigwig, which should be more efficient.